mc0110/inetbox2mqtt/README.md

 ## Disclaimer
 I have tested my solution for the ESP32/RP2 pico in more than 15 different environments so far, including my own TRUMA/CPplus version.
 Most of the tests ran straight *out of the box*.

-Please note that older versions of CPplus (< C4.xx.xx) use a different protocol for communication with the inetbox.
+Please note that older versions of CPplus (e.g. C3.xx.xx) use a different protocol for communication with the inetbox.
 See the INIT menu on the CPplus to find the version numbers.
 Therefore, the data can be read but no commands can be set.
 If you still want to use the inetbox2mqtt, you can replace the CPplus with a newer one (e.g. C4.03.00).
 New CPplus can also control older TRUMA heaters (e.g. H5.xx.xx).
+Several users have successfully taken this step, so the procedure can be recommended.

 Please ensure that your tests are carried out with a clean electrical setup, preferably already in the *proof of concept* phase in a stable housing, in order to prevent short circuits or bad connections.
 Since the LIN connection has a plug, it is advisable to also realise the power supply via a plug.
 Most problems during realisation can be traced back to defective components due to short circuits or missing ground connections